Advanced Procedures

 Root canal treatment (also referred to as root canal therapy or endodontic therapy) is necessary when a cavity reaches the tooth’s inner pulp (nerve and blood supply).
 Sometimes deep restorations or trauma to a tooth may also cause nerve damage to the point it needs root canal therapy.
 Once this occurs, the pulp becomes infected and can even extend through the root tip and begin to eat away at the surrounding bone (this is an abscess).

-A root canal will be performed to clean out the infected tooth pulp and disinfect the tooth’s canals.
-The only other treatment would be to extract the tooth.
+A dentist performs a root canal to clean and disinfect an infected tooth pulp.
+The pulpal space is filled and a crown is placed on the tooth.
 We place a filling in the canal(s) to resolve the infection and prevent any further issues.
 To restore a tooth after root canal therapy, we typically use a core build-up and crown.

 Misalignment of the teeth, trauma, or excess muscle tension creates problems in this joint.
 Aside from the two bones that meet there, cartilage and five muscles buffer them.
 If something goes wrong, a good deal of trouble can result.